Tax and Commercial

 The oil and gas industry has been operating in Australia for more than five decades.
-It is estimated that during this period the industry has paid more than $250 billion – in today’s dollars – to governments through resources charges and company tax.
+It’s estimated that during this period, the industry has paid more than $250 billion – in today’s dollars – to governments through resources charges and company tax.

 APPEA seeks a petroleum taxation system that encourages investment in oil and gas while also ensuring that the Australian community receives an appropriate return for the use of its resources.

 The tax take includes company income tax, resource taxes and indirect taxes (such as tariff and excise duties).
 Governments must ensure that the burden of the overall tax take does not discourage investments in what would otherwise be commercially viable projects.